rkalendar/GeneDistance/README.md

 ## GeneDistance
-## Identifications of genetic similarity or the distance between genomic sequences (In approximate string matching)
+## Identifications of genetic similarity or the distance between genomic sequences (discriminative k-mers and approximate matching algorithm)

 ## Author
 Ruslan Kalendar